MRT (Bangkok): MRT Purple Line

-The MRT Purple line is divided into two sections, the first 23 kilometer stage from Khlong Bang Phai - Tao Poon which opened on 6 August 2016, and a planned 19.8 kilometer southern extension from Tao Poon - Phra Pradaeng.
+The MRT Purple line is divided into two sections, the first 23 kilometer stage from Khlong Bang Phai to Tao Poon, which opened on 6 August 2016, and a planned 19.8 kilometer southern extension from Tao Poon – Phra Pradaeng.

 The Purple line currently serves travel demand between the northwestern suburbs of Bangkok in Nonthaburi Province to the mid north areas of Bangkok where it links with the Blue line.
 Eventually, the line will link with the southern area of Thonburi in Phra Pradaeng District, Samut Prakan Province with a southern extension.
 This extension will serve the new Thai parliament construction site at Kiak Kai intersection and will run along Samsen Road, then passing through the historic old quarter of Bangkok Rattanakosin Island and many historical places in Dusit and Phra Nakhon District like the national library, Thewet market, Bang Lamphu, the Democracy Monument, the Golden Mount, Phahurat near Chinatown.
 It then runs near the Memorial Bridge over the river to Wongwian Yai roundabout before continuing south to Chom Thong and ends in Rat Burana District.

-Expansion plans

-The MRT Blue line forms a lariat-shaped loop encircling the city.

-It is eventually planned that the combined route distance of all MRT lines covering major areas of Bangkok will be total of 171 km.
-This comprises 94 km for the 3 rapid transit lines and 77 km for the 3 monorail lines.